yutiansut/crate/blackbox/docs/admin/cluster-management.rst

 Modes
 ~~~~~

-The following list shows the commands to modify and recover nodes and when to use
+The ``crate-node`` command has three modes.
+The following list explains their
-which mode in a troubleshooting situation:
+typical use-cases:

 * Use ``crate-node repurpose`` to delete data from a node if it used to be a
   data node or a master-eligible node but has been repurposed to have none of
   these roles.

-* Use ``crate-node detach-cluster`` to move nodes from one cluster to another,
+* Use ``crate-node detach-cluster`` to move nodes from one cluster to another.
-  move nodes into a new cluster created with ``crate-node unsafe-bootstrap``,
+  You can also use it to move nodes into a new cluster that you have created
-  and move nodes into a brand-new cluster if ``crate-node unsafe-bootstrap`` was
+  with ``crate-node unsafe-bootstrap``.
+If ``crate-node unsafe-bootstrap`` was
-  not possible.
+  not possible, you can use this mode to move nodes into a brand-new cluster.

   * Use ``crate-node unsafe-bootstrap`` to perform unsafe cluster bootstrapping.
     It forces one of the nodes to form a new cluster on its own, using its local